NaoufalElmeskini/transcribe/README.md

 ## Acknowledgments

-This project was inspired by and adapted from the [Tafrigh](https://github.com/ieasybooks/tafrigh) project.
+This project was stolen from [marouane53](https://github.com/marouane53), who stole it from the [Tafrigh](https://github.com/ieasybooks/tafrigh) project.

 ## License